Tinkerforge/doc/source/Tutorials/Tutorial.rst

 To reduce wiring and save space it is possible to stack Bricks.
-You need a :ref:`Master Brick <master_brick>` at the bottom with a PC connection to route the data between the PC and the Bricks in the Stack.
+You need a :ref:`Master Brick <master_brick>` at the bottom with a PC connection to route the data between the PC and the Bricks in the stack.

 The stacking is transparent, that means there is **no code change necessary** between a version that uses Bricks separately connected over USB to a PC or a version with an additional Master and stacked Bricks.

-It is possible to use more than one Master Brick in a Stack.
+It is possible to use more than one Master Brick in a stack.
-But only the Master Brick at the bottom of the Stack acts as the master of the Stack.
+But only the Master Brick at the bottom of the stack acts as the master of the stack.
 The other Master Bricks can however be used to connect more Bricklets.

-The master of a Stack powers each device of the Stack over its USB connection with a maximum of 500mA.
-Every driver Brick in the Stack needs to be powered by its own onboard power-connector.
+The master of a stack powers each device of the stack over its USB connection with a maximum of 500mA.
+Every driver Brick in the stack needs to be powered by its own onboard power-connector.
 To again reduce wiring and save space it is possible to use a
-:ref:`Power-Supply Board <product_overview_powersupplies>`, which
+:ref:`Power Supply Board <product_overview_powersupplies>`, which
-is attached at the bottom of the Stack (below the master).
+is attached at the bottom of the stack (below the master).
-These boards power the Stacks internal power signal.
+These boards power the stacks internal power signal.
-That means, that each driver Brick which is not powered by its onboard power-connector is powered through the Stack by the Power-Supply Board.
+That means, that each driver Brick which is not powered by its onboard power-connector is powered through the stack by the power supply board.

-Additionally the Power-Supply Board creates a 5V signal to power the devices of the Stack.
-No power is drawn from the PC if a Power-Supply Board is used.
+Additionally the power supply board creates a 5V signal to power the devices of the stack.
+No power is drawn from the PC if a power supply board is used.
 This is especially useful if a small embedded device is utilized to control the Bricks and Bricklets, since it might not be able to deliver the needed power.

-The master of the Stack can measure the voltage and the current flow of the power supply connected to the Power-Supply Board.
+The master of the stack can measure the voltage and the current flow of the power supply connected to the power supply board.

 .. note::

-   Each driver Brick switches automatically to the Stack internal power signal if no external supply is attached over the onboard power-connector.
+   Each driver Brick switches automatically to the stack internal power signal if no external supply is attached over the onboard power-connector.
 Keep this in mind!